 ABOUT THE SPRE CASE STUDIES / SPACE PROFILES PROJECT

-With the assistance of a research grant from BC Housing, in 2017 SPRE undertook a research project to develop a series of informative case studies in social purpose real estate as well as feature multiple space profiles capturing key pieces of data describing the space—where it is located, what programs and services are provided, who owns, who operates, who tenants, etc. By improving our collective understanding of what is social purpose real estate and the elements involved in creating and operating these spaces, SPRE is able to better advocate for social purpose real estate spaces as well as strategically support the sector.
+In 2017 - 2018, with the support of a grant from BC Housing, SPRE began to research and document social purpose real estate spaces through "high level" Space Profiles and "deep dive" Case Studies.
+These profiles/case studies feature a wide variety of spaces, uses, owners and tenants.
+By improving our collective understanding of what is social purpose real estate and the elements involved in creating and operating these spaces, SPRE is able to better advocate for social purpose real estate as well as strategically support the sector.